RyanTheAllmighty/AllmightyBot---Java/README.md

 bunch of example files are generated after setting up the bot.

 When starting the bot, you need to provide a command line argument on if this is a new stream or not.
-So when you start up the bot with 'java -jar AllmightyBot.jar' you should pass in true if this is a new stream or false if it's not (for instance if the bot got disconnected or your computer crashed etc) so to start a new stream you start the bot with 'java -jar AllmightyBot.jar true' or to continue the stream use 'java -jar AllmightyBot.jar false'
+So when you start up the bot with 'java -jar AllmightyBot.jar' you should pass in the argument 'new' if this is a new stream or no argument if continuing (for instance if the bot got disconnected or your computer crashed etc) so to start a new stream you start the bot with 'java -jar AllmightyBot.jar new' or to continue you don't need to specify any extra arguments.

 On first startup you'll be asked to input some information.
 One of those things is a Twitch API token.
 To get a Twitch API token for use in the application you can either visit http://www.ryandowling.me/twitch-api-token-generator